AndrDm/blog/content/labview/kb/how_to_download_snippet.md

 Currently both direct links working: [Link 1](https://forums.ni.com/t5/image/serverpage/image-id/340566iF9B1AC35575C9CD6) and [Link 2](https://ni.i.lithium.com/t5/image/serverpage/image-id/340566iF9B1AC35575C9CD6).

 Now you can save this image as png (on the Desktop, for example), then just drag and drop image on the BD, that is.

+Take a note - sometimes some browsers can "save" the cached image instead of "native" and you will get again just "preview" image without data.
+In this case just open another browser (for example, normally I using Vivaldi, but to download Snippet I using Edge).